teusH/MySense/SamenMetenTools/README.md

 The module consists about of 50% of documentation and help texts.
 It gives a good overview of backgrounds of the website query interfaces and use.
 So read the module script!

-### Things2Xlsx.py
+### Things2XLSX.py
-Things2Xlsx will generate XLSX spreadsheet with overview of Things station names, location (GPS, address), station properties (owner, project, gemcode, reference station codes), and operational data of installed sensors (type, first and last timestamps, record count).
+Things2XLSX will generate XLSX spreadsheet with overview of Things station names, location (GPS, address), station properties (owner, project, gemcode, reference station codes), and operational data of installed sensors (type, first and last timestamps, record count).
 The spreadsheets will show per sheet the historical and current stations information.
+Station names will be in color to denote active states (red: station not active in the period, orange: lately not active, black: active).

 The script uses municipality stations routine of the SamenMetenThings class module.

 ### Things2HTML.py
-Things2HTML will generate an Open Streep Map with regional low-cost station location markers.
+Things2HTML will generate an interactive (Python Folium) Open Streep Map with regional low-cost station location markers.
 Clicking o marker will show information of installed sensors and operational timings.
 The chart is interactive.
 Goal is to present heatmaps of measurements as well of PM calibrated (temperature and RH) measurements.
 The HTML can be used on a wegside via <iframe src=HTMLfile>.

 ### ThingsArchive.py
+This module will await completion of alpha tests of other modules.

 This script a a wrapper for XLSX, HTML map, CSV (+compressed), and JSON (+compressed).
 Input can be regional names (Samen Meten Things website will be used to download data), various file formats.
 The central archive will use Python Pandas dataframe format.